back to the MAIN INDEX

 the arch in an early 17th century etching

-Apparently, only the northern side of the arch was decorated; all the extant visual sources feature it from this same side.
+Apparently, only the northern side of the arch was decorated; all the known visual sources that depict the monument feature it from this same viewpoint.

-The arch bore the name of Portugal because the building it leant against on the left (eastern) side of the street, Palazzo Fiano, was the dwelling in Rome of the Portuguese ambassador.
+The arch bore the name of Portugal because the building it leant against on the left (eastern) side of the street, Palazzo Fiano, was the residence in Rome of the Portuguese ambassador.

-About halfway along today's via del Corso (once called via Lata), by the crossing with via della Vite, up to the mid 17th century a large arch of roman age spanned the street, linking the buildings on the opposite sides.
-Originally it consisted of a single archway, flanked on each side by a pair of columns; between the latter hung a panel with a relief.
-Above the whole structure ran a cornice carved with a flourish.
+About halfway along today's via del Corso (once called via Lata), by the corner with via della Vite, up to the mid 17th century a large arch of Roman age spanned the street, connecting the buildings on the opposite sides.
+It consisted of a single archway, flanked on each side by a pair of columns; between the latter hung a panel with a relief.
+Above the archway ran a decoration carved in the shape of a flourish.

 contemporary view of the spot where the arch stood;